kevin-soria/gatzport4/react-portfolio-template/README.md

 # React Portfolio
-## Portfolio from  Kevin, a Software developers/Designers built with React.
+## Portfolio showcase from  Kevin, a Software developers/Designers built with React.
 Personal website detailing personal brand and experience,interests, and creative outlet for front-end development.Connected to API for subscribing to blog posts/articles ontopics ranging from coding/tech, music, current events,environmentalism, mindfulness and self-help.

 Demo - https://react-portfolio-template.netlify.com/